 - Blue Marlin Motel – A more inexpensive Old Town motel.

-Dry Tortugas – South Florida islands even further from the mainland
+18. Dry Tortugas – Florida islands isolated from the mainland

 Dry Tortugas is located around 65 miles (108 km) west of Key West.
 The remote national park protects seven small and uninhabited Florida islands with true Caribbean charm.